-Pupils have been provided with a listening frame to focus their listening and help them pick out the main points from the video.
+Pupils have been watching a video about the life and work of Van Gogh.
+They have been provided with a listening frame to focus their listening and help them pick out the main points from the video.
 The activity will be completed in pairs, which have been organised to ensure that pupils learning EAL are grouped with fluent speakers of English.
 The pairs have to discuss their ideas before completing the task.